 The process of removing the infected, damaged pulp and placing the medicated filling is the actual “pulpotomy.”
 Today, the term “pulpotomy” is oftentimes used to describe the entire process, which also includes the placement of medication in the pulp space.

-Dentists who perform a pulpotomy try to keep the canal pulp healthy and alive, which in turn, saves the natural tooth.
-Patients will receive a local anesthetic for this procedure to remain comfortable and pain free.
+The goal of the pulpotomy is to keep the canal pulp healthy and alive, which in turn, saves the natural tooth.
+Patients will receive a local anesthetic for this procedure to remain comfortable and pain-free.